Logo-stateuniv

 Standardized Tests

-Vanderbilt accepts both the SAT and the ACT.
+Both the SAT and the ACT are accepted.
 All ACT students must complete the optional writing tests.
 SAT subject tests are not required for admission; however, they are strongly recommended.
 These subject tests are used not only for admission evaluation, but may also be used for placement into language, math, and writing classes upon entrance to the university (additional testing times are offered at academic orientations).
-Vanderbilt additionally requires the TOEFL and or IELTS for overseas applicants whose first language is not English.
+The school additionally requires the TOEFL and or IELTS for overseas applicants whose first language is not English.

 Decision Plans